Lama-23/web_projct/README.md

 <h3>How to start with Git and Github</h3>

 <ol>
-<li>First of all make a Github account and tell Lama to add you as a contributer</li>
+<li>First of all make a GitHub account and tell Lama to add you as a contributor </li>
 <li>Download Git from here <a>https://git-scm.com/downloads</a></li>
 <li>Download VSCode from here <a>https://code.visualstudio.com/download</a></li>
 <li>Make a new folder and <strong>give it a proper name <u style="color:red;"><em >PLEASE</em></u></strong></li>